-In identifying and assessing risks of material misstatement in respect of irregularities, including fraud and noncompliance with laws and regulations, we considered the following:
+In identifying and assessing risks of material misstatement in respect of irregularities, including fraud and non-compliance with laws and regulations, we considered the following:

-- the nature of the industry and sector, control environment and business performance including the design of the group's remuneration policies; - results of our enquiries of management, internal audit and the audit committee about their own identification and assessment of the risks of irregularities; - any matters we identified having obtained and reviewed the group's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance.
-As stated in Note 1 the group does not meet the Solvency Capital Requirement or Minimum Capital Requirement of Solvency II, nevertheless the substantial unutilized reinsurance cover with NICO mitigates the going concern risk; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and relevant internal specialists, including actuarial and IT specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- the nature of the industry and sector, control environment and business performance including the design of the group's remuneration policies; - results of our enquiries of management, internal audit, the directors and the audit committee about their own identification and assessment of the risks of irregularities, including those that are specific to the company's sector;; - any matters we identified having obtained and reviewed the group's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance.
+As stated in Note 1 the group does not meet the Solvency Capital Requirement or Minimum Capital Requirement of Solvency II, nevertheless the substantial unutilised reinsurance cover with National Indemnity Company ("NICO") mitigates the going concern risk; - o detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team, overseas auditors and relevant internal specialists, including actuarial and IT specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.